accordproject/web-components/packages/ui-components/src/lib/Library/README.md

 The component provides classes which can be used to apply custom styles to its individual parts.

-- `cicero-ui__library-search-input`: Search input
+- `ui-components__library-search-input`: Search input
-- `cicero-ui__library-cards-wrapper`: Library cards wrapper element
+- `ui-components__library-cards-wrapper`: Library cards wrapper element
-- `cicero-ui__library-card`: Library card.
+- `ui-components__library-card`: Library card.
 An additional class of `item.itemType` will be added to the card, so different CSS selectors can be used based on the item's `itemType` value
-- `cicero-ui__library-card-content`: Content element inside a library item card
+- `ui-components__library-card-content`: Content element inside a library item card
-- `cicero-ui__library-card-logo`: Logo element inside a library item card
+- `ui-components__library-card-logo`: Logo element inside a library item card
-- `cicero-ui__library-card-header`: Header element inside a library item card
+- `ui-components__library-card-header`: Header element inside a library item card
-- `cicero-ui__library-card-meta`: Meta element inside a library item card
+- `ui-components__library-card-meta`: Meta element inside a library item card
-- `cicero-ui__library-card-type`: Item type name element inside a library item card
+- `ui-components__library-card-type`: Item type name element inside a library item card
-- `cicero-ui__library-card-item-version`: Version element inside a library item card
+- `ui-components__library-card-item-version`: Version element inside a library item card
-- `cicero-ui__library-card-actions`: Actions element inside a library item card
+- `ui-components__library-card-actions`: Actions element inside a library item card
-- `cicero-ui__library-card-primary-btn`: Primary button inside a library item card
+- `ui-components__library-card-primary-btn`: Primary button inside a library item card
-- `cicero-ui__library-card-secondary-btn`: Secondary button inside a library item card
+- `ui-components__library-card-secondary-btn`: Secondary button inside a library item card
-- `cicero-ui__library-add-item-button`: Add new library item button
+- `ui-components__library-add-item-button`: Add new library item button
-- `cicero-ui__library-upload-button`: Upload new library item button
+- `ui-components__library-upload-button`: Upload new library item button
-- `cicero-ui__library-import-button`: Import new library item button
+- `ui-components__library-import-button`: Import new library item button